CTK4/TheGridironFederation/README.md

-  # UGF_Figma
+  # UGF

-  This is a code bundle for UGF_Figma.
-The original project is available at https://www.figma.com/design/4sVVQ34HDCNOtqtOBIy6pm/UGF_Figma.
+  This is a code bundle for UGF.

   ## Running the code